By José Alberto Hermosillo

 The film simultaneously displays the girl’s experience of the political crisis of her native land, her adolescent crisis, and the immigrant challenges of her social world.

 Actress Anastasia Budiashkina delivers an astonishing, raw, and faithful incarnation of Olga.
 The strength of her body denotes solid gymnastic skills, conveyed with her expressive blue eyes, which exhibit her character's vulnerability flawlessly.

-Fortunately for the director, project, and viewers - she is both a professional actor and a professional athlete accustomed to competing in large-scale arenas.
+First-time French director Elie Grappe pulls off a compelling work, and fortunately for the director, project, and viewers - she is both a professional actor and a professional athlete accustomed to competing in large-scale arenas.

 In a related real-life story, the turmoil that affected the US gymnastic team at the Tokyo 2020 Olympic Games was psychological pressure, mental stress, and other external factors that physically undermined the athletes’ performances.
 As the news of the American team’s challenges spread worldwide, the timing of “Olga’s” release could not be better as an inspirational beacon appropriate for thousands of young athletes who dream about participating in Olympic competitions and can feel related to Olga's experience.